-David was instrumental in getting approval for this sub appellation.
-This appellation is also one of Napa’s coolest – often cooler than even the noted “cool king” Carneros.
-During a recent visit to their Heron Lake Vineyard in the middle of summer it was windy, clear and fairly cold even during late morning/early afternoon.
-What differentiates this site from some of the lower south valley sites is the elevation of the vineyard is around 1300 to 1400 feet and as a result sees more sunshine hours than lower in the valley which is often blanketed by fog in the summer months.
+What differentiates this site from some of the lower south valley sites is the elevation of the vineyard; it is approximately 1300 to 1400 feet and as a result sees more sunshine hours than lower in the valley which is often blanketed by fog in the summer months.
 What also contributes to the vineyard’s colder location is its fairly close proximity to the San Pablo Bay.
-All fruit for their wine is sourced from this one vineyard – about 10 planted acres on a 1000 estate ranch, much of which is steep and unpalatable and not even serviced by roads.
-One well-known winery in St. Helena sources fruit from this vineyard for their wildly popular unfiltered Chardonnay.
-Due to the cool growing climate this area is ideal for growing Chardonnay and Pinot Noir.

 David’s philosophy is to create a wine that is not a huge typical Napa Cabernet high alcohol, fruit dominated wine, but rather a wine that yes, has ripe California fruit characteristics, but is lower in alcohol with a Bordeaux type structure (open top fermentors and a moist humid cave in part help the wine lose alcohol).
-As a result he can pick at optimum ripeness but not have to worry about the higher alcohol levels based on his specific winemaking.
-As David says, Pinot Noir is a graceful wine, just not at 15% alcohol.
+As a result he can pick at optimum ripeness but not have to worry about the higher alcohol levels based on his specific wine making practices.
+As David says, “Pinot Noir is a graceful wine, just not at 15% alcohol”.
 Yes, we agree.

 We tried the 2006 Pinot Noir.
-If there ever was a perfect Pinot this is a good candidate and after tasting the Olivio Brion Pinot’s you have to wonder why isn’t there more Pinot Noir coming from the Wild Horse Valley Appellation.
+If there ever was a perfect Pinot this is a good candidate and after tasting the Olivia Brion Pinot’s you have to wonder why there isn’t more Pinot Noir coming from the Wild Horse Valley Appellation.
 This wine is dark ruby in the glass showing wonderful fruit aromas, hints of white pepper and floral notes including dried rose petals.
 The palate is intense in flavor, juicy on the entry yet smooth on the palate.
-Raspberries and red cherry with soft notes of dried cranberry anchor the body on this lively very well balanced wine.
+Raspberries and red cherry with lesser notes of dried cranberry anchor the body on this lively very well balanced wine.
 There is almost an earthiness and or minerality component present especially towards the finish.
 The finish is smooth, clean and of great length.

 The 2007 Pinot Noir shows a variety of Asian spices on the nose and as the bouquet opens it reveals an alluring floral component including violet and lavender.
 The palate shows plum, raspberry and a hint of white pepper.
-Both vintages have great natural acidity which make these wines perfect for enjoying with a meal especially rich French food (you can find their Pinot at Bistro Jeanty in Yountville).
+Both vintages have great natural acidity which make these wines perfect for enjoying with a meal especially rich French food (you can find their Pinot Noir at Bistro Jeanty in Yountville).

 Olivia Brion also makes an extremely small production of a unique non vintage port-styled wine (Syrah, Cabernet Sauvignon and Viognier) called Lord Nelson “Victory”, named after a famed British naval hero.
 Non vintage wines are fairly rare to come by in the Napa Valley.
 As David says, “its no trick to make sweet wine”; however the expertise comes into play when making a “sweet’ wine that is complex both on the bouquet and palate.
 This is a rich extremely dark, almost black wine in the glass.
 It will stain your teeth (albeit very temporarily), warm you up (not as temporary), and based on the structure, fruit and acidity has significant aging potential.
-It shows tremendous concentration of black fruit and dark chocolate as well as an almost wild or earthy component similar to what you may find in some Charbono wines.
+It shows excellent concentration of black fruit and dark chocolate as well as an almost wild or earthy component similar to what you may find in some Charbono wines.